smaht-dac/submitr/docs/source/credentials.rst

 you are required to obtain and setup an access and secret key (i.e. `credentials`) from SMaHT Portal.

-These must stored in a specific format and file on your local system.
+These SMaHT Portal credentials must stored in a specific format in a special file on your local system.
 Please follow these steps below to get your access keys and configure your local system for ``smath-submitr`` usage.

 Obtaining SMaHT Portal Access Keys